onflow/cadence-lang.org/docs/tutorial/08-marketplace-compose.md

         // purchase lets a user send tokens to purchase an NFT that is for sale access(all) fun purchase(tokenID: UInt64,
-                                 recipient: Capability<&{ExampleNFT.NFTReceiver}>, buyTokens: @ExampleToken.Vault) {
+                                 recipient: Capability<&ExampleNFT.Collection>, buyTokens: @ExampleToken.Vault) {
             pre {
                 self.prices[tokenID] != nil:
+                    "ExampleMarketplace.SaleCollection.purchase: "
+                    .concat("Cannot purchase NFT with ID ")
+                    .concat(tokenID.toString())
-                    "No token matching this ID for sale!" buyTokens.balance >= (self.prices[tokenID] ??
+                    .concat(" There is not an NFT with this ID available for sale! ") .concat("Make sure the ID to purchase is correct.") buyTokens.balance >= (self.prices[tokenID] ??
 0.0):
-                    "Not enough tokens to by the NFT!" recipient.borrow != nil:
-                    "Invalid NFT receiver capability!"
+                    "ExampleMarketplace.SaleCollection.purchase: "
+                    .concat(" Cannot purchase NFT with ID ") .concat(tokenID.toString())
+                    .concat(" The amount provided to purchase (") .concat(buyTokens.balance.toString())
+                    .concat(") is less than the price of the NFT (") .concat(self.prices[tokenID]!.toString())
+                    .concat(").
+Make sure the ID to purchase is correct and ") .concat("the correct amount of tokens have been used to purchase.") recipient.borrow != nil:
+                    "ExampleMarketplace.SaleCollection.purchase: "
+                    .concat(" Cannot purchase NFT with ID ") .concat(tokenID.toString())
+                    .concat(".
+The buyer's NFT Collection Capability is invalid.")
             }

             // get the value out of the optional